lukevenediger/champ/README.md

 * Callbacks to resolve URLS for subdirectories

 ## Download champ
 The tool is packaged as a single .exe file.
-Download the latest release from here:
+Download the latest release of champ.exe from here: [champ v1.0](https://github.com/lukevenediger/champ/releases/tag/v1.0)

 ## Getting Started
 Getting started with champ is easy.
 Copy champ.exe into the root folder of your project, open command prompt